Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 Minerva stared, who on earth had recommended her?
 Gill peeked over her shoulder and read it, nodding her head happily as she did so, Professor Elise Horner guessed correctly at its content and also looked approving.

 'Well?
 Are you going to reply?' asked Gill.

-'I don't know, I hardly qualify do I?
-I'm brand spanking new to teaching as it is!' protested Minerva.
+'I don't know - I hardly qualify do I?
+I'm brand spanking new to teaching as it is!' said Minerva.

 'You do qualify,' said Elise Horner.
 'You handled last night supremely well.'

 'How do you know about that?' asked a bewildered Minerva.

 'Oh, we listen to the students, and Gill and Albus were both muttering about it this morning,' said Elise off-handedly.
 'It's not as if you haven't had experience dealing with troublemakers.'

 'I think somehow there is a difference between Auror duty and teaching!'

 'You'd be surprised,' dryly replied Elise Horner, who was Head of Ravenclaw herself.

 Minerva couldn't think of a reply to that, so she finished her apple and fended off Gill by saying that she would 'think on it', before leaving for her first class of the day.